MilesWK/Random-Scratch-Project-Display/README.md

 # Random-Scratch-Project-Display
 This program picks a random project and shows the stats of the project like the name, creator, how many likes it has, and so fourth.
-Cannot run on an online programming website such as replit.com.
+It might not run properly on an online IDE like replit.com

 # Required Packages:
 **Scratchattach**